ognis1205/yacache-l5-php/README.md

 ## Installation

-First, you must run the following script to install the PECL msgpack package:
+First, install the package via composer, or autoloading it configuring your composer.json:

-    $./install.sh
+    $ composer require kirkbushell/eloquence

-Then, install the package via composer:
+Second, if you wan to use msgpack instead of default PHP serializer, you must run the following script in the installed package directory to install the PECL msgpack package:

-    $./composer.sh
+    $ ./install.sh

 ## Usage